In this article

 Express Watches improved their conversion rates by 58.29% simply by adding customer reviews to their product pages.

 D - Add Live Chat

-In one of Monetate’s test they conducted on ecommerce clients, adding live chat to their website increased the average order value by 3%.
-Another company, eztexting improved their conversion rate by 31% simply by adding live chat.
+In one of Monetate’s tests, they conducted on ecommerce clients, adding live chat to their website increased the average order value by 3%.
+Another company, EZ texting improved its conversion rate by 31% simply by adding live chat.

 With the addition of live chat, potential customers can now communicate with customer service managers who can answer questions and close them.